mingc9899/spotify_springboot/README.md

 # Spotify Top 100 Songs API

-A RESTful CRUD API built with Spring Boot that manages a database of the top 100 streamed Spotify songs.
-Supports filtering by title, artist, and year, as well as ranking songs by popularity.
+A full-stack CRUD application built with Spring Boot and vanilla JavaScript that manages a database of the top 100 streamed Spotify songs.
+Features a Spotify-themed frontend with search/filter, and a REST API supporting filtering by title, artist, and year as well as ranking songs by popularity.

 ---